mailcorahul/subs_generator/README.md

 Automatic generation of subtitles and summarization of videos using Deep Learning and Computer Vision.
-Uses DeepSpeech to convert audio to text
+Uses DeepSpeech to convert audio to text.